Skip to Content

 Examination

-Whereas the Board of Thoracic Surgery wishes to set standards at the highest possible level, it is not its intention to limit EBTS certification to a minority.
+Whereas the Unified Board of Thoracic Surgery wishes to set standards at the highest possible level, it is not its intention to limit UEBTS certification to a minority.
 On the contrary, the goal is to check whether recently appointed young colleagues fulfil the requirements of knowledge, skills, and competence considered appropriate for autonomous practice throughout Europe.

 Candidates are expected to have a good knowledge of thoracic anatomy and physiology and of the different diseases to be addressed in clinical practice.
 They should prove skills in standard thoracic surgical procedures and show competence in patient selection, interpretation of pulmonary and cardiac function testing, and thoracic imaging.
 Competence should also cover perioperative care and the appropriate management of complications.